aloktj/PyCIPSim/SRS.md

 ## 6. Supporting Tools and Dependencies

 The system shall designate `pycomm3` as the primary dependency for Ethernet/IP interactions due to its active maintenance, protocol coverage, and Pythonic interface.
-The project shall recommend `pytest` for automated testing because it provides expressive fixtures and integration with CI tools.
+The project shall rely on `uvicorn` to host the FastAPI dashboard, and recommend `pytest` for automated testing because it provides expressive fixtures and integration with CI tools.
 Optional dependencies such as `rich` may be justified to enhance command-line output readability, while `mypy` or similar static analysis tools may be recommended to improve code quality during development.

 ## 7. Appendices